This is a list of terms commonly used in the world of EDI for your reference.

 ERP – Enterprise Resource Planning.
 ERP uses a suite of integrated applications to allow a business to better store, collect, manage, and interpret data from a variety of business applications.

-FTP – File transfer prodigal.
+FTP – File transfer protocol.
 A typical way of moving files between computers via the internet.
 Some public files can be accessed through anonymous FTP, without a username or password.

 Functional Acknowledgement – A confirmation that a trading partner has received an EDI transaction, including the time and date of receipt.
 In North America, it’s categorized as a 997 transaction.